 Rydoo is certainly practising what they preach.
 Sebastien and the team will be travelling less and putting a greater emphasis on virtual meetings.
 In addition to the environmental impact of travel, “The health of our employees is my number one priority – we asked people to work from home before lockdowns were announced.
 At Rydoo, we want to protect the planet and our people.”

 But how does Sebastien see the months ahead, both for Rydoo’s industry and the company itself?

 “I think we are currently in the first stage, which is lockdown, and almost no-one is travelling.
 Between June and the end of the year, restrictions will be slowly removed, but travel will still be limited.
 Essentially, people won’t start travelling again at any real level until the beginning of 2021.

 That’s a long time, but Sebastien is confident that, as an agile, fast-growing company, Rydoo will thrive.
 He finishes by saying, “We can adapt our product and our value proposition based on market trends.
 The coronavirus will not be changing Rydoo’s long-term strategy.”

 Once you’re back on board, with domestic travel or long-distance flights, you’ll want to be fully prepared and ahead of the curve, isn’t it?

-A travel and expense management tool can give you exactly what you need to embrace the digital transformation and have an edge over your competitors.
-Book a demo with one of our specialists and find out how Rydoo can help your business getting back on board.
+A travel and expense management tool can give you exactly what you need to embrace digital transformation and have an edge over your competitors.
+Book a demo with one of our specialists and find out how Rydoo can help your business get back on board.